This website requires Javascript for some parts to function propertly. Your experience may vary.

 Here's something most people don't realize: 70-90% of the electrical energy input to a compressor is converted to heat.

-At small scale (30-50 HP), that heat is usually vented and wasted.
-It's not worth the capital cost to recover it.
+At small scale (30-50 HP), that heat is usually vented.
+It's not worth recovering.

 But at large scale (500+ HP, multiple units), heat recovery is HUGE.